Jonathan Greening: Coaching career

-Greening began assisting with coaching the Academy team of his former club York, then in League Two, during the summer of 2014, before retiring from playing professionally during September 2014.
+Greening began assisting with coaching the academy team of his former club York, then in League Two, during the summer of 2014, before retiring from playing professionally during September 2014.
 He signed for Northern Counties East League Premier Division club Tadcaster Albion on 19 September 2014, where his younger brother Josh played, making his debut the next day in a 6–0 away win over Maltby Main.
 Greening was appointed as Development Phase Coach at York's Academy on 22 December 2014, a role focusing on the development of the team's players aged 16 to 18.

 He registered as a player with York on non-contract terms on 13 November 2015, to provide cover with a number of midfielders unavailable.
 His second York debut came two days later as a half-time substitute for Rhys Turner in a 2–1 home defeat to Plymouth Argyle; according to The Press, he "inspired an improved second-half display ".
 Greening was sent off for violent conduct after elbowing Michael Doyle on his third appearance, in a 6–0 away defeat to Portsmouth on 24 November 2015, for which he received a three-match suspension.
 He left the club by mutual consent on 16 December 2015, despite offering only days earlier to carry on playing for the rest of 2015–16.
 Greening rejoined Tadcaster on 30 December 2015.
 He made 21 appearances and scored one goal in 2015–16 as Tadcaster won the Northern Counties East League Premier Division title, and thus promotion to the Northern Premier League Division One North.

 He has worked as a coach alongside Richard Cresswell at i2i International Soccer Academy, which is based in York, England.

 Managerial career

 His first managerial appointment was as head coach/manager of Northern Premier League side Scarborough Athletic, on 21 May 2021.
 During his first season with the club, he led them to promotion from the Northern Premier League and also won the North Riding Senior Cup.
 His impressive start to management continued into the new season, Scarborough finishing 2022 in third position, just two points off top spot, which lead to Greening winning the December 2022 Manager of the Month Award.
+On 24 December 2022, Greening signed a three-year contract with Scarborough, committing him with the club until the end of 2025.